FarronF/limerick-council-meetings/meetings/2022/03/21-Monthly Meeting of Metropolitan District of Limerick/Agenda - Monthly Meeting of Metropolitan District of Limerick - 21st March 2022.md

 capacity audit of Loughmore Canal and also examine the possibility of installing bunding around the

-culvert pipe at the canal.---
+culvert pipe at the canal.
+---
 5

 **19.Notice of Motion submitted by Councillor S. Kiely**